-A five-judge panel unanimously found that Smartmatic adequately alleged that Fox News, Maria Bartiromo, Lou Dobbs, Jeanine Pirro, and Rudy Giuliani either knew that the voting machine conspiracy theories were false — or had serious doubts about their veracity — when they aired.
+A five-judge panel unanimously found Smartmatic’s legal claims adequate to continue its suit alleging that Fox News, Maria Bartiromo, Lou Dobbs, Jeanine Pirro and Rudy Giuliani either knew that the voting machine conspiracy theories were false — or had serious doubts about their veracity — when they aired.
 All claims originally brought by Smartmatic against all these defendants are now proceeding.

 Smartmatic’s counsel, Erik Connolly, stated, “As detailed in our complaint, Fox News, its news anchors and guests knowingly and falsely published lies that Smartmatic’s election technology and software was widely used in the 2020 election to switch votes—when they knew that Smartmatic’s technology was used only in Los Angeles County and there was no support for making their outrageous claims.
 Smartmatic has been severely injured and has sued to recover for this harm.
 We look forward to holding Fox News and the other defendants accountable in court.
 Smartmatic feels gratified by the decision of the New York appellate court, which has rejected all calls for dismissal by Fox News and its cohorts.”

 AP: Court nixes Fox News’ bid to end voting tech firm’s suit | February 14, 2023